Skip to Content

 What cut of venison should I use?

-If you are in the US then it may very well just be labelled as venison roast apparently.
-Have a chat with your butcher and try and get an offcut.
+If you are in the US, then it may very well just be labelled as venison roast, apparently.
+Have a chat with your butcher and try to get an offcut.

 Do I have to use dried mushrooms?

-Yes, they are almost like a seasoning element in this dish and provide an umami earthy banknote.
+Yes, they are almost like a seasoning element in this dish and provide an umami earthy backnote.

-To get the same effect with regular mushrooms you would add a large textural element, you would also need to use a lot which would fundamentally change the dish.
+To get the same effect with regular mushrooms, you would add a large textural element, and you would also need to use a lot, which would fundamentally change the dish.

 What is "streaky" bacon?